 I also have a number of interests in modern Catholic fundamental and dogmatic theology — as will be evident from the last chapter of Nicaea and some of the articles I have published.
 I am interested in the modern reception of Patristic Trinitarian theology and in the modern use of post-idealist themes in the supposed "revivals" of Trinitarian theology that we have seen over the last two centuries.
 I also have a strong interest in the place of Scripture (and Tradition) in modern Catholic theology and the fundamental structure of Catholic theology.
 I am convinced that the ideological and professional divisions that have arisen between Scripture scholars, "systematic" and "historical" theologians have served Catholic theology ill.
 Ressourcement theologians have offered us many resources that can move us beyond these divisions, but much further work is necessary for their agenda to be taken forward.

-With Medi Ann Volpe I am also co-editing the Oxford Handbook of Catholic Theology (essays from which have now begun to appear in OUP's Handbooks Online service).
-I am involved in co-editing a number of book series, including the Blackwells series Challenges in Contemporary Theology.
-I also serve on the editorial boards of the Journal of Early Christian Studies and Modern Theology.
+With Medi Ann Volpe I also co-edited the Oxford Handbook of Catholic Theology (forthcoming March 2019).
+I am involved in co-editing a number of book series, including the Wiley-Blackwell series Challenges in Contemporary Theology.
+I also serve on the editorial boards of the Irish Theological Quartely, Augustinian Studies and Modern Theology.

 Between 2009-2012 I was the inaugural holder of the Bede Chair in Catholic Theology.
 During 2014-15 academic year I seved as Distinguished Fellow of Notre Dame's Institute for Advanced Study.